FelipeMartin/hello-world/README.md

 # hello-world
-This a repository suggested by GitHub Guides Step 1.
+This is a repository suggested by GitHub Guides Step 1.
 Create a Repository